 The Barthesian punctum--or wound--of this picture, is in the scrutinizer's realization, via textual information given, or gleaned, that, actually, nothing in the photo is as banal as it might seem prima facie (at first glance).

 The two men depicted, it is so believed by the British Security Services, are not at all two ordinary working men: their appearance only subterfuge--the similar sets of clothes were very likely not bought but rather issued to them.
-For they are, it is said, two professional assassins, on a mission from Sluzhba vneshney razvedki (SVR), the Russian Secret Intelligence.
+For they are, it is said, two professional assassins, two hitmen, on a mission from Russian Military Intelligence (GRU).
 Their mission: to subject their target to an intentionally slow-and-cruel death; one of their own who turned double-agent (unforgivable, and the victim must have known that).
-The above is a CCTV-still capturing the assassins on their recon, on the day before the hit.
+The above is a CCTV-still capturing the assassins on their recon, on the day before the job.

 The punctum-effect in this photo--the sting--is a function of the information delivered by the photo-caption.
 Words of explanation that tend to produce a chilling re-collection in the viewer-reader: photos are so limited, they always capture nothing but external appearance--and appearances can be so misleading, and are so open to manipulation.